BHGE Announces Fourth Quarter and Total Year 2018 Results

-Segment operating income before tax for the quarter was $113 million, which included increased property plant and equipment depreciation from the purchase accounting valuation.
-Operating income for the fourth quarter of 2017 was up $38 million, or 49%, sequentially, primarily driven by increased volume, synergy realization and cost productivity.
+Segment operating income before tax for the quarter was $224 million.
+Operating income for the fourth quarter of 2018 was down $7 million, or 3%, sequentially, primarily driven by product mix.

-Segment operating income before tax for the quarter was $29 million, down 78% year-over-year.
-The decrease was primarily driven by lower volume and negative cost productivity.
+Segment operating income before tax for the quarter was $12 million, up $13 million year-over-year.
+The increase was driven by higher volume and higher cost productivity.

-Segment operating income before tax for the quarter was $146 million, down $167 million, or 53%, year-over-year.
-The decline was driven primarily by decreased volume and reduced cost productivity.
+Segment operating income before tax for the quarter was $257 million, up $100 million, or 64%, year-over-year.
+The increase was driven primarily by higher volume and productivity partially offset by foreign exchange losses.

-DS revenues of $695 million for the quarter were up 4% year-over-year, mainly driven by increased volume from backlog in the Bently and controls business, and growth in the Inspection technologies and pipeline and process solutions businesses.
+DS revenue of $691 million for the quarter decreased 4% year-over-year, mainly driven by the Bently Nevada and Controls businesses.

 Supplemental Financial Information

 Supplemental financial information can be found on the Company’s website at: investors.bhge.com in the Financial Information section under Quarterly Results.